 The cabins are warm and provide you with a comfortable place to sleep.
 The toilets and showers are nearby, but not inside the cabins.
-Remember to close the door to your cabin so that bugs do not get in!
-Bedding and Towels are not supplied by Camp Kandalore.
+Remember to close the door to your cabin so that the cold does not get in!
+Bedding and towels are not provided by Camp Kandalore.